andrewmcodes/andrewm.codes/DESIGN.md

 ## Shapes

-Radii are small and functional, and the pattern is that **the more an element floats, the rounder it gets** — but the range is narrow on purpose.
-Content that sits in the document has no radius at all: entry rows, card-grid cells, section rules, and the ledger are square, because a hairline-ruled list has no corners to round.
-Controls, floating panels, and framed media are `6px` (`rounded-md`) — buttons, nav links, drawer items, the topbar's icon buttons, the split Markdown-actions control, the command palette panel, the drawer's bottom corners, the entry hover bleed, a figure image.
-Small chips are `4px` (keyboard caps, inline code, the active-tab underline's cap) or fully pill (the theme toggle and its buttons, avatars).
-The stale note is `8px`, callouts are `12px`, and the podcast mark is a squircle-ish `10px`.
-The focus ring's own `4px` radius is declared once in the base rule.
+**There is one radius.** Everything that has corners at all has `6px` corners (`rounded-md`): buttons, nav links, drawer items, the topbar's icon buttons, the split Markdown-actions control and its popover, the command palette panel, the drawer's bottom edge, the entry hover bleed, callouts, the stale note, a framed figure image.
+The system briefly graded radius by how much a thing floated — `8px` for the stale note, `12px` for callouts, `14px`/`16px` for panels — and that grading was noise: it implied a depth hierarchy the flat system does not have, and three near-identical values (6, 8, 12) read as drift rather than as intent.
+One value is the decision.

+Three things sit outside it, and each is outside for a reason that is not "how much it floats":

+- **No radius at all** — content in the document flow.
+Entry rows, card-grid cells, section rules, and the ledger are square, because a hairline-ruled list has no corners to round.
+- **`4px`** — things smaller than the radius would otherwise dominate: keyboard caps, inline code, the active-tab underline's cap.
+The focus ring's own `4px`, declared once in the base rule, belongs to this group.
+- **Fully pill or circular** — where the shape itself is the signal that a thing is a token rather than a word: the theme toggle and its buttons, avatars, the bullet-thread dots.

+The one remaining oddity is the podcast mark's `10px`, which is artwork rather than a surface — the mark is a square glyph tile and `6px` on a 56px square reads as an accident.

 Borders are always `1px` and almost always a slate step — `slate-6` for a divider, `slate-5` for an edge — with three exceptions, each of which is state or data: the primary button's `ruby-9/50` edge going solid on hover, the accent callout's `ruby-6`, and the stale note's `amber-6`.
 The blockquote is the only heavy rule in the system: a `3px` `ruby-11` left border, un-italicised, with `slate-12` text.
 The active-tab marker is a `1.5px` `ruby-11` bar inset `10px` from each edge of its link.